Explainer: What Is the Pacific Alliance?

 With an eye toward Asia, this Latin American group is looking to increase trade and integration among members.

-Updated July 30, 2013—One of the newest economic blocs to emerge from Latin America, the Pacific Alliance seeks to create a Latin American gateway to Asian markets.
-Composed of Chile, Colombia, Mexico, and Peru, the bloc is pursuing commercial, economic, and political integration among member countries.
-The group accounts for more than one-third of Latin America’s GDP and exports about 60 percent more than the Southern Common Market (Mercosur) bloc.
+Updated July 23, 2018—One of the newest economic blocs to emerge from Latin America, the Pacific Alliance is designed to create a regional gateway to Asian markets.
+Composed of Chile, Colombia, Mexico, and Peru, the bloc's members are pursuing commercial, economic, and political integration.
+The group accounts for more than one-third of Latin America’s GDP and exports about 92 percent more than the Southern Common Market (Mercosur) bloc.

-While only two years old, the Pacific Alliance has taken strides to liberalize trade, focusing on openness to foreign investment and the integration of a common market.
+While only seven years old, the Pacific Alliance’s members have taken strides to liberalize trade, focusing on openness to foreign investment and the integration of a common market.

-AS/COA Online details the Alliance’s Framework Agreement, its origins, its members, and its goals.
+AS/COA Online details the Alliance’s Framework Agreement, origins, members, and goals.

 Browse by topic: